Schossi/ActionAdventureWeb/_pages/manual/other/extras.md

 - scaled the character model down to 0.8 to fit better with the hero assets
 - set SortByDistance on the action area so the character picks up closer (for example)pots first
 - added OverheadItem transform as replacement for the ItemParentOverhead in the hero demo
-- added the Climb action so the character can climb walls in the hero demo
-the climb action is also added to the RecoveryActions array on the Stamina resource so the character recovers stamina while climbing, otherwise they would not be able to jump off if they enter climbing on low stamina
+- added the Climb action so the character can climb walls in the hero demo the climb action is also added to the RecoveryActions array on the Stamina resource so the character recovers stamina while climbing, otherwise they would not be able to jump off if they enter climbing on low stamina
 - added the SoulsHero items to the inventory so they can be tested in the scene
+- added ItemNotifications so items picked up are shown(pickups don't have the souls pickup dialog)

 ### Weapons